Ethra8/history-quiz/README.md

 Members will be able to create their own quiz by completing a series of inputs which values will be stored as variables.
 This new quizzes will be stored in the user's account, and a link created so the user will be able to easily access them and/or share.

 # TESTING
-The following code validators have been undertaken to test all the code of this this -
+The following code validators have been undertaken to test all the code of this site, as follows:
+-
 ## VALIDATION TESTING